laragis/microservice-chart/README.md

 your cluster.
 Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
 To achieve this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#database-parameters).
-You should also disable the MariaDB installation with the `microservice.enabled` option.
+You should also disable the MariaDB installation with the `ms.enabled` option.
 Here is an example:

 ```console
 postgresql.enabled=false